Commanders eye three possible sites in Virginia for new stadium, entertainment complex

 To try to entice the team into staying, Maryland officials are planning to propose a publicly financed entertainment complex to buttress FedEx Field.
 In D.C., Mayor Muriel E. Bowser has encouraged the team to return to the District, possibly where RFK Stadium currently resides.
 The multipurpose stadium some two miles east of the Capitol is owned by the federal government.

-“We’ve always been focused on getting control of the land at RFK, which we think the situation there is abysmal,” Bowser said at a press event earlier this month.
+“We’ve always been focused on getting control of the land at RFK, which we think the situation there is abysmal,” Bowser said at a media event this month.
 “We have a stadium that’s falling down, surrounded by asphalt, when this city is in need of housing and other amenities, so we’re very focused on that.
 Second, we have always been very clear that we want the Washington [Commanders] to play in Washington, and we will continue to pursue the best way to get there.”

-The Commanders focus on a new stadium coincides with calls from Congress to eliminate tax subsidies for newly constructed pro sports stadiums.
+The Commanders’ focus on a new stadium coincides with calls from Congress to eliminate tax subsidies for newly constructed pro sports stadiums.

-Earlier this week, Reps.
+This week, Reps.
 Earl Blumenauer (D-Ore.), Jackie Speier (D-Calif.) and Don Beyer (D-Va.) reintroduced a bill to scrap the significant tax breaks teams receive for their stadiums.
-Speier told The Post that the goal of the legislation is to, in part, send a message to the NFL and Snyder that Congress will not condone sexual harassment their workplace.
+Speier told The Post that the goal of the legislation is to, in part, send a message to the NFL and Snyder that Congress will not condone sexual harassment in their workplace.
 Speier is a member of the House Committee on Oversight and Reform, which has been investigating the NFL’s response to widespread allegations of sexual harassment and misconduct in the Commanders’ workplace.

 “There is no justification for these multibillion-dollar franchises to be eligible for tax-exempt municipal bonds,” Speier said.
 “This is tax dollars that could be used for any number of really important public-interest programs.
 Over the course of 20 years, it [represents a loss of] $4 billion — and probably much more.”

 The NFL recently appointed former U.S. attorney Mary Jo White to investigate new allegations of sexual harassment against Snyder.
-In a roundtable earlier this month, former Commanders marketing manager and cheerleader, Tiffani Johnston, told members of Congress that Snyder put his hand on her thigh during a work dinner and pressed her toward his limo, allegations Snyder called “outright lies.”
+In a roundtable this month, former Commanders marketing manager and cheerleader Tiffani Johnston told members of Congress that Snyder put his hand on her thigh during a work dinner and pressed her toward his limo, allegations Snyder called “outright lies.”

 The NFL said White’s findings will be made public and Commissioner Roger Goodell will determine if they warrant further disciplinary action.